 Barnes & Thornburg is excited to announce its participation in Diversity Lab’s 2024 Moments to Movements Hackathon, a shark-tank-style pitch competition for solving some of the most challenging diversity, equity and inclusion (DEI) issues facing the legal industry.

-Led by New Jersey partner Kaitlyn E. Stone, Barnes & Thornburg and Scholastica Baker, senior litigation counsel at McDonald’s Corporation, partnered together to join more than 100 law firm professionals, legal department leaders and industry experts to collaborate, ideate and offer sustainable and scalable solutions to this year’s challenges:
+A team led by New Jersey partner Kaitlyn E. Stone, Barnes & Thornburg, and Scholastica Baker, senior litigation counsel at McDonald’s Corporation, partnered together to join more than 100 law firm professionals, legal department leaders and industry experts to collaborate, ideate and offer sustainable and scalable solutions to this year’s challenges:

 From March to July 2024, participants were divided into small teams and tasked with developing solutions to address one of the two challenges.
 Stone and her team hacked the first challenge, the “community” challenge.